ashtons/picam/README.md

 This module will allow some basic functionality to use the camera module from within Python without starting a new process to take the photo.

-Based largely on a stripped down version of the raspistill code, with a python wrapper.
+Based largely on a stripped down version of the raspistill and raspivid code, with a python wrapper.

 Returns a PIL Image object